-- The director measure asks respondents general questions about the ECE environment, the children enrolled in the program, and how the program supports family and provider/teacher relationships. - The provider/teacher measure asks respondents general questions about how they work with parents of children in their care. - The parent measure asks parents general questions about how they work with their child's lead provider or teacher (not aides or assistant teachers). - The family services staff measure asks respondents questions about how they work with all parents of children in Head Start/Early Head Start programs. - The family services staff parent measure asks parents questions about how they work with their family services staff in Head Start/Early Head Start programs.
-Both the family services staff and family services staff parent measures were not piloted nor included in the field study, but both have gone through three rounds of cognitive testing.
+- The director measure asks respondents general questions about the ECE environment, the children enrolled in the program, and how the program supports family and provider/teacher relationships. - The provider/teacher measure asks respondents general questions about how they work with parents of children in their care. - The parent measure asks parents general questions about how they work with their child's lead provider or teacher (not aides or assistant teachers). - The family services staff measure asks respondents questions about how they work with all parents of children in their Head Start/Early Head Start programs. - The family services staff parent measure asks parents questions about how they work with their family services staff in Head Start/Early Head Start programs.